 World Hearing Day March 3rd: Hearing Care for All!

 If you have trouble hearing, you are most definitely not alone.
-The World Health Organization (WHO) estimates that 466 million people worldwide live with hearing loss.
-About 36 million of them are right here in the U.S. This is such a widespread and serious health condition that the WHO has declared March 3rd as World Hearing Day.
+The World Health Organization (WHO) estimates that near 450 million people worldwide live with disabling hearing loss1 and about 38 million of them are right here in the U.S2.
+This is such a widespread and serious health condition that the WHO has declared March 3rd as World Hearing Day.
 Read on to learn why this may be of importance to you and your loved ones.

 Topics: noise-induced hearing loss, Hearing and the heart, hearing evaluation, Untreated Hearing Loss, World Hearing Day, Hearing Loss Prevention, Dementia and Hearing Loss, Hearing Loss and Falls, Hearing Loss and Depression

 They say each day is a gift—and that gift includes a medley of sounds that stitch your day together, from birds chirping as you sip your morning coffee on the patio, to the serene sound of spring rain pattering on your umbrella.
 But how does hearing loss affect our ability to hear these sounds?
 And which sounds do those with hearing loss commonly miss?
 Read on to find out.

 There are many styles of hearing aids available, but two of the most popular styles are Receiver-in-the-Canal (RIC) and Behind-the-Ear (BTE) hearing aids.
 While these two styles look similar on the outside and share some similar functions and benefits, there are several key differences that set them apart.